Aja Monet: Flashmob in Nazareth

 In 2015, Monet joined a flashmob in Nazareth organized by the Dream Defenders delegation to Palestine.
-The demonstration was coordinated by Patrisse Cullors co-founder of #BlackLivesMatter.
+The protest was facilitated by Patrisse Cullors who co-founded #BlackLivesMatter.
 During the gathering, Monet speaks, "We sit in a sea of settlements / While the sound of suffering / Sails lost in the listening / As the voices of heartache hail / The power of presence / People as portals / Passports to heaven / Here is a protest in the form of a prayer."
 The flashmob video's caption explains, "a historic trip to Palestine, freedom fighters from Los Angeles, Miami, Chicago, New York, Ferguson, and Atlanta were able to witness firsthand the effects of Israeli apartheid and occupation, and to learn from the people who are actively resisting on the front lines.
 In Nazareth, the delegates decided to do a solidarity demonstration as a call for support of the Boycott, Divestment, and Sanctions (BDS) campaign that was called for by Palestinian civil society in 2005."
 Together, the group danced the dabke, sang Sweet Honey in the Rock's "Ella's Song", and chanted "I believe that we will win!".
 The action was filmed and edited by Thorstein Thielow.
 The action occurred only months after the Ferguson uprising.